shredthaGNAR/list-of-my-starred-repos/README.md

 * [syphon-org/syphon](https://github.com/syphon-org/syphon): ⚗️  a privacy centric matrix client
 * [janraasch/tab-ahead](https://github.com/janraasch/tab-ahead): Web Browser Extension that helps you to quickly find open tabs by title and URL.
 * [117649/Tab-Groups](https://github.com/117649/Tab-Groups): Reimplementation of Firefox Tab Groups as an add-on.
+* [cdzombak/tab-lists-ext](https://github.com/cdzombak/tab-lists-ext): Send a tab list from the current window to the Things to-do app or to the clipboard.
 * [stefanXO/Tab-Manager-Plus](https://github.com/stefanXO/Tab-Manager-Plus): An updated and improved Chrome and Firefox extension of the old google chrome extension "Tab Manager".
 * [xcv58/Tab-Manager-v2](https://github.com/xcv58/Tab-Manager-v2): Quickly and conveniently manage your open tabs https://tab-manager.vercel.app
 * [sienori/Tab-Session-Manager](https://github.com/sienori/Tab-Session-Manager): WebExtensions for restoring and saving window / tab states